Installation view of the Chelses Hart mural

 About the Mural

-Denver-based painter and muralist Chelsea Hart was selected to create a new mural for the Sie Welcome Center entitled Denver Dreams.
+Denver-based painter and muralist Chelsea Hart was selected to create a new mural for the Sie Welcome Center entitled Collecting Dreams.
 The selection followed a request for proposals process calling for submissions to create a large-scale mural telling a story of the Denver metro area.

 Past Murals